misterblack1/trs80-diagnosticrom/spt.md

 There are a handful of refinements such as the ability to jump to a copy of the epliogue (not the prologue), and even returning to the previous threaded 'stack' frame from within a primitive operation, but the useful portions of the method are described here.

 I doubt that I am the first to use this method, and I doubt that I have implemented it in the optimal way.
 I would be very interested to hear suggestions for improving this technique.
-Please submit an "Issue" with your suggestion so that we can get in contact.
+Please submit a "Issue" or start a "Discussion" on the main Github page for this project with any suggestions or thoughts you may have.

 ## _Virtual Machine_ revisited